 Leila Philip is an Associate Professor in the English department at the College of the Holy Cross, Worcester, MA, and holds the title of Honored Visiting Graduate Faculty Mentor in the Ashland University low residency MFA program in Creative Writing.

-Her forthcoming book Water Rising, is being published by New Rivers Press for release Sept 15, 2015.
+Her book, Water Rising, was published by New Rivers Press on Sept 15, 2015.
 Water Rising is gaining attention as a unique art collaboration which combines 11 of Philip’s poems with 12 watercolors by the visual artist, Garth Evans.

 Seminars and Readings by Leila Philip